Rhode Island International Film Festival: History

 In 2010, the Flickers North Country Film Festival was introduced as a companion event to the annual RIIFF.
 The location for the Festival is in Coos County, New Hampshire.
 The principal location for exhibition is at the Balsams Grand Hotel Resort in Dixville Notch, New Hampshire.
 Programming took place in late September through early October.
 In 2011, the event moved to Brattleboro, Vermont and was held in collaboration with the Brattleboro Retreat.

 In 2010, the Festival introduced three new outreach programs that were designed to reach beyond the Rhode Island border: the 7DayPSA Competition and the New England Film Festival Alliance.
 In 2017, the Flickers introduced a new program geared to youngsters confined to hospitals called the Children's Hospital International Film Festival.

-The Rhode Island International Film Festival accepts submissions from around the world for its film and screenplay competitions.
+In 2016, Nobody Dies Here won the First Jury Prize for Best Documentary.

+In 2022, the Festival's founder George T. Marshall died three months after the 40th annual edition of the Festival.

 The Festival is berthed at The Vets (formerly the VMA Arts & Cultural Center), a 1,900-seat facility located at One Avenue of the Arts in Providence and presents screenings throughout the state of Rhode Island during the year.